anshulsamar/anshulsamar.github.io/_texts/marriagegame.md

 2 players

-Choose one person to be A and another to be B. The Marriage Game proceeds in 3 phases: “Searching,” “Proposal,” and “Engagement.”
+Choose one person to be A and another to be B. The Marriage Game proceeds in 3 phases: “Searching,” “Proposal,” and “Selection.”

 **Searching**: If you are Person A, come up with 5 attributes that describe your ideal partner.
-Examples: personality traits, education, career, income, family life, culture, religion, race, hobbies, physical features, etc. For example, if you wish to marry a “funny lawyer who loves travel, writing, and art” that counts as 5
+Examples: personality traits, education, career, income, family life, culture, religion, race, hobbies, physical features, etc. For example, if you wish to marry a “funny lawyer who loves travel, writing, and hates the Red Sox” that counts as 5
-attributes: funny, lawyer, likes travel, likes writing, and likes art.
+attributes: funny, lawyer, likes travel, likes writing, and hates the Red Sox.
 Make sure these are the 5 attributes that matter most to you.
 In other words, if we gathered all the people in the world that satisfy these 5 attributes and randomly picked one person, would you be comfortable taking whoever is chosen as your partner for life?
 When